wiremock/wiremock.org/_site/docs/configuration.md

 ## Transfer encoding

-By default WireMock will send all responses chunk encoded, meaning with a `Transfer-Encoding: chunked` header present and no `Content-Length` header.
+By default WireMock sends all responses chunk encoded, which means it has a `Transfer-Encoding: chunked` header present and no `Content-Length` header.

-This behaviour can be modified by setting a chunked encoding policy e.g.
+You can modify the encoding policy:

 ```java
 .useChunkedTransferEncoding(Options.ChunkedEncodingPolicy.BODY_FILE)